jaslatendresse/msr-challenge-2021/docs/notes/analysis.md

 We want to see if this number (92) corresponds to the number of commits that are part of the "part of the build, but not a PR" list.
 For this: write a script that will query the `selected_travis` table and obtain the `gh_commits_in_push` to get the list of all commits that are part of a build.
 Then, for each build, we will check if the commits in `selected_sstubs` that are not PR are part of the aforementioned list.
 This will give us an idea of the proportion of commits that are caught by the CI.

+After running the script to extract the `gh_commits_in_push`, I used the same query as above to get the commits that are not a PR but that have triggered a build and compared the lists.

+**77 distinct NON-PR commits that have triggered a CI build are part of the list of commits in the push that have triggered the build (83.7%)**

+(??)
+This leaves us with 15 commits that are not PR nor appear in the list of commits in the push that triggered a build but that triggered a build.

+### For question 2: How long do bugs stay in the code?

+In Commit Guru, there is a column called **'fixed_by': commit hashes (separated by ;) for commits that fix changes induced by this commit.**

+If a commit from `selected_sstubs` is found in the list of  `fixed_by` commits, then we can trace back to the commit that introduced the bug and get the time stamp.

+In short, we want the row for which a `selected_sstubs` fix commit is found in the 'fixed_by' column.